Can I Use Niacinamide After An AHA/BHA Peel?

 Conclusion

-Being so versatile with targeting many skin concerns, and being able to work for almost all skin types is an ideal ingredient to want to add to your skincare routine.
+Being so versatile with targeting many skin concerns and being able to work for almost all skin types is an ideal ingredient to want to add to your skincare routine.

 Whether you are looking to minimize texture, want to boost hydration in a way that is not overwhelming for oily skin, or you want help in controlling breakouts, niacinamide seems to be able to do the job without irritating or stripping the skin.

-As with all skincare ingredients, knowing how they work and what pairs the best together helps to create your perfect skincare routine.
 However, no routine is complete without at least one or two treatment products that work to deeply exfoliate, penetrate, or treat specific concerns in a more concentrated way.

 AHAs and BHAs are forms of chemical exfoliants that can be added to your routine to ensure smooth, even, balanced, and clear skin from the comfort of your home.